-Bidirectional
+Bidirectional ForeignKey

 This relationship is described in the guide for 1-N relationships.
-In particular there are 2 ways to define the relationship for RDBMS : the first uses a Join Table to hold the relationship, whilst the second uses a Foreign Key in the "N" object to hold the relationship.
-For non-RDBMS datastores each side will have a "column" (or equivalent) in the "table" of the N side storing the "id" of the related
+This relation uses a Foreign Key in the "N" object to hold the relationship.

+For non-RDBMS datastores each side will have a "column" (or equivalent) in the "table" of the N side storing the "id" of the related (owning) object.